info@shabava.com · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · bookings 503-577-0446

 Nat was born in Portland, OR.
 He has studied gamelan music and lived in Bali, Indonesia.
 His interest in Flamenco led him to study with Tarik and Julia Banzi of Al Andalus.
 He continued to pursue his interest in the Arabic roots of flamenco with study in Morocco.
 After returning to the US, he moved to Seattle to study ethnomusicology at the University of Washington.
 There he worked with the groups Carmona Flamenco, The Rez Trio and others ranging in style from Hungarian Csardas and Gypsy swing to flamenco.
 He now resides in Portland, where he performs regularly with râz , Puro Arte Flamenco Dance Company, Pendar i Paya and Shabâvâ.

-Bobak Salehi (Kamancheh, Setar, Violin, Voice)
+Bobak Salehi (Kamancheh, Setar, Violin)

 Deepayan Acharjya (Tabla)